rg3rber/AnyDarts/README.md

   Contains artifacts and failed attempts kept for reference.

 - **`training-runs`**
-  Includes the results and configuration of the ablation study.
-Used for experimenting with different training setups.
+This is the branch containing the results and configuration of the ablation study.
+It was used for experimenting with different training configurations and testing various model setups.

 # Datasets